CavalierHealth.orgCavalierHealth.org-profile

-Cavaliers have a relatively high incidence of entropion, a painful and potentially blinding inherited disease.
-It usually develops within a few months of birth.
-Entropion is an inward rolling of the eyelid edges.
+Entropion is an inward rolling of the eyelid edges, causing the lashes to rub against the eye's conjunctiva and cornea.
 It most often affects the lower eyelid of one or both eyes.
-The hair on the affected lid continuously rubs against the cornea and can cause significant discomfort and trauma to the cornea.
+The hair on the affected lid continuously rubs against the cornea and can cause significant discomfort and trauma to the conjunctiva and cornea.
+(See photo above.)
+It is a painful and potentially blinding inherited disease.

 Treatment

-Entropion cannot be corrected by medical therapy, apart medication for resulting corneal ulcers.
-Surgical correction is always necessary.
-Based on the severity of the entropion and age of the Cavalier, different surgical techniques may be used.
+Entropion cannot be corrected by medical therapy, apart from medication for resulting corneal ulcers.

 Breeders' Responsibilities

-The Canine Eye Registration Foundation (C.E.R.F.) advises that entropion is a painful and potentially blinding disease and therefore affected dogs in several breeds which have a higher incidence of entropion than do Cavaliers are denied certification.
-Currently, C.E.R.F. does not deny certification to Cavalier King Charles Spaniels which are affected with entropion, because the Genetics Committee of the ACVO classifies the disorder as a "breeder option" for CKCSs.
+The Canine Eye Registration Foundation (CERF) advises that entropion is a painful and potentially blinding disease and therefore affected dogs in several breeds which have a higher incidence of entropion than do cavaliers are denied certification.
+Currently, CERF does not deny certification to cavalier King Charles spaniels CavalierHealth.org Copyright © 2004 Blenheim Companywhich are affected with entropion, because the Genetics Committee of the ACVO classifies the disorder as a "breeder option" for CKCSs.

-However, Cavaliers affected with entropion should not be bred to each other.
+However, cavaliers affected with entropion should not be bred to each other.
 Any littermates of breeding stock having entropion should be taken into consideration.
-All Cavalier breeding stock should be examined by board certified veterinary ophthalmologists to determine if the dogs are affected with entropion.
+All cavalier breeding stock should be examined by board certified veterinary ophthalmologists to determine if the dogs are affected with entropion.

 Related Links